 Whatever material your gazebo is made of, you need to check the interior and exterior of your gazebo frequently for insects and birds infestation.
 For example, termites can cause irreparable damage if ignored, so check for insects, birds and wasp nests.

 For these, you will need to be careful with how you remove them and the best way is by occasionally spraying insecticides and pesticides.
 Dealing with birds and insects will help maintain your gazebo’s structural integrity.
+This is particularly important for BBQ gazebos.

 Regular re-treatment is one of the tips that cannot be overemphasized when it comes to making your gazebo last longer.
 Most gazebo owners recommend at least an annual re-treatment to keep your gazebo in good shape.
 However, before you do this, make sure you’ve removed all mildew, mould, cobwebs, dirt and other accumulated debris.